 "Election 2016: How did we get here?
 Where do we go next?"
 Friday, October 21 from 3-5pm, Glenn Maloney Room SSB G 1.310

-The Society of Professional Mediators will tackle today's most pressing political issues with a facilitated discussion on modern day politics and the current presidential election.
+The Society of Professional Mediators tackled the aftermath of the 2016 election's pressing political issues with a facilitated discussion on modern day politics and the current presidential election.
 Refreshments provided.
-Contact us for more info.

 The Summer Symposium provides an opportunity for high school students to explore leading contemporary ideas in conflict resolution and discover avenues for more effective cooperation, including handling bullying and aggression.
 Participants in the one- or two-week symposium receive instruction from distinguished scholars and interact with artists, filmmakers, musicians and politicians with real-world views on subjects ranging from relationship difficulties to international tensions.

 Through group interaction, participants learn valuable skills in relationship-building and problem-solving.
 Topics included in previous Symposium include: Negotiation Theory; Music and Art of Peace; A Devoted and Dynamic Family; Safety And School; Race, Ethnicity and Community; Civil Rights, Human Rights and Individual Responsibility; Current Events; Public Policy; and National Identity.